patrykniemczyk/gpt/README.md

 # gpt

-A minimal from-scratch implementation of GPT architecture.
+A minimal from-scratch implementation of the GPT architecture, including BPE tokenization.